DeepeshSharma1807/FoodDeliveryApp/README.md

 **Styling & Design:**
 - Tailwind CSS classes (so much faster than regular CSS)
-- Making responsive designs that work on phones
 - Creating hover effects and animations
 - Using gradients and shadows for modern look